-Figure 2.
-Wire Connections
+Figure 2: Wire connections

-Does your vehicle have a Mag/VR or Hall style Crank Sensor?
+Does your vehicle have a Mag or Hall style Crank Sensor?

-Magnetic(Mag) or Variable Reluctance(VR) style sensors typically have two wires.
+Magnetic (Mag) style sensors typically have two wires.
 Hall style sensors typically have three wires.
-Vehicles have either a Mag/VR or a Hall style Crank Sensor, not both.
-If your vehicle has a Mag/VR sensor, the two Hall sensor wires can be eliminated.
-If your vehicle has a Hall sensor the four Mag sensor wires can be eliminated.
-Connect the Crank Sensor as shown below in Figure 3.
+Vehicles have either a Mag or a Hall style Crank Sensor, not both.
+If your vehicle has a Mag sensor, the two Hall sensor wires can be eliminated.
+If your vehicle has a Hall sensor the four Mag sensor wires may be eliminated.
+Connect the Crank Sensor appropriately as shown in Figure 3 or Figure 4.